 Summer is here and it’s bringing the heat!
-Even though I love the sunny weather, when I’m playing outside with my kids, I frequently find myself looking for a way to cool off.
+Even though I love sunny weather, when I’m playing outside with my kids, I frequently find myself looking for a way to cool off.
 And my kids too.
-One of the best ways to cool off and have fun at the same time is with water toys.
+One of the best ways to cool off and have fun with your kids is with water toys.
 And you can play with them in your own back yard!

-Best Water Toys for Summer Fun
+Best Water Toys for Kids’ Summer Fun

-Sometimes the simplest toys are the best.
+Sometimes the simplest water toys are the best.
 Water shooters are easy enough for kids as young as three to easily use.
 And still fun for kids from preschoolers on up through adults.

 I prefer a water shooter over a water gun or other water cannon because they are so simple.
 I recommended buying multiples as these are at their most fun when played as a family or with a group of friends.

 2. Kiddie Pool

 And don’t count the adults out for being able to enjoy the kiddie pool.
 There is more than enough room for an overheated mama to sit and splash around in most of them.
 At least for a minute or two.

 3. Water Table

 On the days where it’s not quite hot enough for full submersion in the water.
 Or the setup, fill up, empty and takedown of the kiddie pool all sounds like too much, I rely on the water table.

 It’s easily filled with a pot of water from your kitchen.
 And most bath toys can be thrown in for some added fun.
-My girls love to take my measuring cups and other kitchen tools out to the water table for imaginary soup making or science experiments.
+My kids love to take my measuring cups and other kitchen tools out to the water table for imaginary soup making or science experiments.

 It’s as much fun as the kiddie pool.
 With a little less setup hassle and water mess.
 Although your kids will get plenty wet, so know that in advance.